rnvikram/PatternFlow/rescale tensor/README.md

 ## Working:
-As soon as the modeule is called, it builds the dictionary with supported data types and the range of values they support.
-The algorithm starts with setting a imin and imax value based on the parameters passed.
-If there is no range value passed, input range is chosen as the image range and output range is chosen as the datatype range. intensity_range returns the min and max values based on the paramters passed.
+As soon as the module is called, it builds the dictionary with supported data types and the range of values they support.
+The algorithm starts with setting an imin and imax value based on the parameters passed.
+If there is no range value passed, the input range is chosen as the image range and output range is chosen as the data type range. intensity_range returns the min and max values based on the parameters passed.
 These values are used to calculate the min and max for input and output.
-Once calculated, the array is cliped based on the input min and max values.
+Once calculated, the array is clipped based on the input min and max values.
 The output is calculated by scaling based on the out min and max values.

 ## Examples
 1. rescale_intensity([1,2,3,4],out_range=(0,1)) -->  [0., 0.33333334, 0.66666669, 1.]